PoCInnovation/Pool2021/Security/Blockchain/student.md

 The contract functions and variables are now loaded in the Deployed Contracts field.

 ## Choose a nickname
 [This challenge](https://capturetheether.com/challenges/warmup/nickname/) is pretty similar to the previous one, but it lets you choose your Capture The Ether username.

+There are two contracts in this challenge, think about this while you try to resolve it.

 ## Guess the number
 The real security begins !
 [The following challenge](https://capturetheether.com/challenges/lotteries/guess-the-number/)  is a first example of a proper contract.
 Try to steal the ether contained in the contract.

 ## Guess the secret number
-[This challenge](https://capturetheether.com/challenges/lotteries/guess-the-secret-number/)  will require you to write a small script, to, again, steal the ether contained in the contract.
+[This challenge](https://capturetheether.com/challenges/lotteries/guess-the-secret-number/) will require you to write a small script to steal the ether contained in the contract.
+Think about how you can reverse the cryptographic hash of the secret number.

 ## Assume ownership
 [This challenge](https://capturetheether.com/challenges/miscellaneous/assume-ownership/) is a bit different from the previous challenges, but it's very simple.
-The person that write this contract made a terrible mistake that could be serious in real life.
+The person that wrote this contract made a terrible mistake that could be serious in real life.
 Your job is to find this mistake and to use it.

+This kind of flaws are very useful to extract ether stored in the contract.